d2207-sahu/netflix/netflix/README.md

 ## TODOs
 1. Suspense
 2. Image Loading
-3. MoviwModal back button not working
-4. onHover call for the API of the videos.. to get the videoID for play button.
+5. Mobile version is not getting the FIrbase list, as the user is not getting updated